Close Menu

 – The study authors write.

 As many as 14 Neanderthal individuals were identified from the impressions, the vast majority of them adolescents and children.
 A total of five trackways, in which two to three successive prints were laid down by the same individual, were identified.
-Over 40 percent of the prints yielded robust scientific data, including full feet lengths, clear impressions of toes, rounded heel marks, etc.
+Over 40 percent of the prints yielded robust scientific data, including full foot lengths, clear impressions of toes, rounded heel marks, etc.

 Based on the size of the prints, the group seems to have been mostly children and teenagers, who outnumbered the adults by at least four to one.
 The smallest prints at the site were just 11.2 centimeters (4.4 inches) long, about the size of a 2-year-old child.